RouleThomas/Akizu_Lab/008_ChIPseq_YAP_Conchi/001__ChIPseq_V1/labnote.md

 ```

+--> A `ChIPQCreport` folder is created in current wd; I moved it to `ouput`

+Then generate bigwig with the corresponding fragment size for each sample:

 Paramaters:
 - `--binSize 1` for good resolution
 - `--scaleFactor 0.5` to obtain the exact number of reads respective to the bam, otherwise it count two instead of 1
-- `--extendReads` Reads extented taking into account mean fragment size of all mated reads. **HERE single end so need to estaimate fragment size!!**
+- `--extendReads` Reads extented taking into account mean fragment size of all mated reads. **HERE single end so need to estaimate fragment size!!
+Extend to `FragL-ReadL`**

 ```bash